amason445/Twitter-Stock-Data-Warehouse-Project/README.md

 # Twitter-Stock-Data-Warehouse

 ## Project Goals
-This project aims to build a simple data warehouse in SQLite for a sample of tweets and stock data sourced from kaggle
+This project aims to build a simple data warehouse in SQLite for a sample of tweets and stock data sourced from kaggle.
+The warehouse will aggregate twittercounts and stock market data at a daily grain.

 ## Data Source
 - Stock Tweets for Sentiment Analysis and Prediction - HANNA YUKHYMENKO